-As with NARIP Music Supervisor Pitch Sessions, NARIP’s Synch Agent Pitch Sessions are limited to an enrollment of just 16 people.
-About one week prior to NARIP’s Session, all registrants will get a brief of the guest’s then-CURRENT music needs.
+NARIP Music Supervisor Sessions are limited to an enrollment of just 16 people.
+About one week prior to NARIP’s Session, all registrants will get a brief of the guest supervisor’s then-CURRENT music needs.
 Each registrant will have a chance to pitch in response to the music briefs provided and get immediate feedback to music pitched.
-Each participant must submit 7 songs (MP3s only please) 36 hours prior to NARIP’s Synch Agent Pitch Session.
+Each participant may submit up to five (5) songs (MP3s only please) 36 hours prior to NARIP’s Music Supervisor Session.
 Please note that due to time constraints you will only be able to pitch your TOP 3 songs for consideration and immediate feedback (more, if time permits).
 This process takes the mystery out of why a piece of music does or doesn’t fit.
 On-the-spot feedback enables registrants to re-work tracks and re-submit, which creates a much higher probability to get them licensed (choose well!).

 - Approximately 5 to 7 days prior to NARIP’s Session, you will be sent a project brief describing several cues needed for a current project(s) of our guest speaker.
 These often include reference songs or links so that you can hear exactly what he seeks or needs to replace.

 - You will submit your tracks with writer, publisher and other rights holder information that will also be supplied to the music supervisor during and after NARIP’s Session.

 - You will get submission and meta-tagging guidelines, and mentoring as to how best to prepare your music for submission.